Imitation Learning with Human Eye Gaze via Multi-Objective Prediction: Introduction

 \section{Introduction}

-In the field of human-robot interaction, learning from demonstrations (LfD), also referred to as imitation learning, is widely used to rapidly train artificial agents to mimic the demonstrator via supervised learning \cite{argall2009survey, Osa2018_Algorithmic}.
-LfD using human-generated data has been widely studied and successfully applied to multiple domains such as self-driving cars \cite{codevilla2019exploring}, robot manipulation \cite{rahmatizadeh2018vision}, and navigation \cite{silver2010learning}.
+In the human-robot interaction field, imitation learning (IL), also called learning from demonstration, is widely used to rapidly train artificial agents to mimic the demonstrator via supervised learning \cite{argall2009survey, Osa2018_Algorithmic}.
+IL using human-generated data has been widely studied and successfully applied to multiple domains such as self-driving cars \cite{codevilla2019exploring}, robot manipulation \cite{rahmatizadeh2018vision}, and navigation \cite{silver2010learning}.
+Yet, while IL is a simple and straightforward approach for teaching intelligent behavior, it suffers from sample complexity issues when learning an end-to-end behavior policy directly from images, e.g. mapping images from a robot's camera to actions.

-While LfD is a simple and straightforward approach for teaching intelligent behavior, it still suffers from sample complexity issues when learning a behavior policy directly from images, i.e. mapping what the robot's camera sees to what action it should take.
-The majority of the work on LfD utilizes only behavioral information from the demonstrator, i.e. what actions were taken, and ignores other information such as the eye gaze of the demonstrator \cite{argall2009survey}.
-Eye gaze is an especially useful signal, as it can give valuable insight towards where the demonstrator is allocating their visual attention \cite{doshi2012head}, and leveraging such information has the potential to improve agent performance when using LfD.

-Eye gaze is an unobtrusive input signal that can be easily collected with the help of widely available eye tracking hardware \cite{poole2006eye}.
-Eye gaze data comes at almost no additional cost when teleoperating robots to collect expert demonstration data, as the human operator is able to do the task naturally as before.
-Eye gaze acts as an important signal in guiding our actions and filtering relevant parts of the environment that we perceive \cite{Schutz2011}, and as such, measuring eye gaze gives us an indication of visual attention that can be leveraged when training AI agents.

-Previous works that have attempted to utilize eye-gaze for imitation learning (such as \cite{zhang2018agil}) have only done so in simple, synchronous environments, limiting their applicability to real-world domains.
-In this paper, we utilize multi-objective learning for gaze-informed imitation learning of real-world, asynchronous robotics tasks, such as autonomous quadrotor navigation, which have proven difficult for traditional imitation learning techniques \cite{pmlr-v15-ross11a, Bojarski2016}.